Azure/wordpress-linux-appservice/WordPress/wordpress_multisite_installation.md

 Create a WordPress site from [Azure Market place](https://ms.portal.azure.com/#create/WordPress.WordPress).
 You can follow this documentation to create a new WordPress site: [How to set up a new WordPress website on Azure App Service](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/how-to-set-up-a-new-wordpress-website-on-azure-app-service/ba-p/3729150)

 ## Types of Multisites
-* **Subdirectory-based multisite**
+### Subdirectory-based multisite
 In a subdirectory-based multisite configuration, additional sites are organised as subdirectories within the main domain.
 For instance, if the main domain is _contoso.com_, the sub-sites would be structured as _contoso.com/site1_, _contoso.com/site2_, and so on.
-Follow these steps to configure Subdirectory based multisite:
+Follow these steps to configure subdirectory based multisite:
 Naivgate to your App Service dashboard in Azure Portal, click on Configuration -> Application Settings, add the following settings and save them.
 This would restart your App Service and install multi-site WordPress.

    |Application Settings | Value |